biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **Python**

-Please go to the official [Python](https://www.python.org/downloads/) page and install the correct version (3.7+) for you operating system.
+Please go to the official [Python](https://www.python.org/downloads/) page and install the right version (3.7+) for you operating system.
 To verify that python was installed properly, open the terminal and type:

 ```sh
 python  --version
 ```

-The installation was successful if you get a message like:
+The installation was successful if you get a message like this:

 ```markdown
 Python 3.x.x
 ```

-<ins>Important</ins>: *If you have a version lower than Python 3, the tool may not work correctly.*
+<ins>Important</ins>: *PVDP may not not correctly under earlier python releases.*

-If you get an **error** like:
+If you get an **error** like this:

 ```markdown
 "python" is not recognized as an internal or external command, operable program or batch file.